JordBant/53-ES6/1_100/readme.md

 3.)
 The number of direct child elements in the list will not exceed 10 items

-4.) switch case for each case of
+4.) switch case for each case